Macedovin/FoodExplorer_API/README.md

 	**Description:** Create categories to group dishes

-	All dishes created needs to be attached to a category.
+	All dishes created must be attached to a category.

+	They can be created together with a new dish, or alone, depending on demand.

 	In order to create a category send a request to the URL bellow: